holy-himalaya-eco-trek-logo

 5

 Acclimatisation day will also include a few hours of trekking.
 This will help you get used to the altitude.
-On this day, you’ll have to walk for a little while and spend the rest of the day on your own.
+On this day, you'll have to walk for a little while and spend the rest of the day on your own.
 You have three options to walk to in Namche.
 You can either go to the Hotel Everest View, which is one of the highest-placed hotels in the world.
-Another place you can visit is the Sherpa Museum.
-It is full of facts about Everest, including the statue of Tenzing Norgay Sherpa, one of the first Everest summitters.
-The Park Visitor Centre is also a great place to learn more about the nature of the area.
+Other places you can visit include the Sherpa Museum, full of facts about Everest, including the statue of Tenzing Norgay Sherpa, one of the first Everest summitters.
+The Park Visitor Centre is the place to go to learn more about the nature of the area.

 6